visionect/libpyvss/README.md

-This is a package implementing Visionect API in Python.
+This is a package implementing Visionect API in Python (version 2.7).

 Check [API documentation](https://api.visionect.com/) for more info.